Frequently Asked Questions: 2013 Recreational Gulf Gag Grouper Season Changes

 No. Harvest and possession of gag grouper would only be permitted in state waters off Taylor, Jefferson, Wakulla and Franklin counties, including all waters of the Steinhatchee River, Apalachicola Bay and Indian Pass from April 1 through June 30.
 This means that gag grouper could only be harvested within this region and could only be landed in this region.
 For example, it would be illegal to harvest gag grouper off Dixie County from April 1 through June 30, regardless of where they are landed.
 It would also be illegal to harvest gag grouper off Taylor County and dock your boat with gag grouper onboard in Dixie County outside the open area.

 During the July 1 through Dec.
-3 season, can I harvest gag grouper in open state and federal waters and transit through or land those fish in the closed state waters off of Taylor through Franklin counties?
+3 season, can I harvest gag grouper in open federal waters and transit through or land those fish in the closed state waters off of Taylor through Franklin counties?

 Yes.
-Recreational anglers will be able to transit from open federal waters or open state waters through the four-county closed area but cannot stop and fish if you have gag grouper on board your vessel.
+Recreational anglers will be able to transit from open federal waters through the four-county closed area but cannot stop and fish if you have gag grouper on board your vessel.
 Vessels possessing gag grouper in the four-county closed area must travel through state waters without stopping and must have fishing gear stowed.
 If stopped and fishing in a closed area, it will be prima facie evidence that any gag grouper on board were harvested at the location where the vessel is stopped.

 Will the April 1 through June 30 regional season affect the recreational gag grouper season in federal waters?